Baby Reindeer

 Baby Reindeer is a British black comedy, drama and thriller television miniseries created by and starring Richard Gadd.
 It is adapted from his autobiographical one-man show.
 Directed by Weronika Tofilska and Josephine Bornebusch, it also stars Jessica Gunning, Nava Mau and Tom Goodman-Hill.
 It was released on 11 April 2024 on Netflix, where it had a strong viewership and was critically acclaimed.

 Baby Reindeer won six Primetime Emmy Awards, including Outstanding Limited or Anthology Series, Outstanding Writing for Gadd, Outstanding Lead Actor for Gadd, and Outstanding Supporting Actress for Gunning.
-It also won two Golden Globe Awards: Best Limited or Anthology Series and Best Supporting Actress for Gunning.
+It also won two Golden Globes: Best Limited or Anthology Series and Best Supporting Actress for Gunning.

-Plot
+Premise

 An aspiring comedian named Donny Dunn works as a bartender at a pub in London.
 He offers a free cup of tea to a weeping customer, Martha, to cheer her up.
 Martha develops an attachment to Donny and begins to stalk him both in person and online.
 As Donny attempts to further his career in comedy, the stalking begins to affect every aspect of his life, forcing him to understand his own behaviour, confront his sexuality, and come to terms with the trauma of a past sexual assault.
 As he attempts to escape Martha's stalking, the mix of fear, sympathy and revulsion he feels for his stalker threatens to ruin his life.